 Note* Pork tenderloin is leaner than the butt/shoulder because it has less fat.
 This is definitely better for you but will not be as moist as a pork butt or shoulder.

-For these pulled pork nachos, I chose to use Hatfield's® Texas Smokehouse Pork Roast BBQ Seasoned, for these nachos for a few reasons.
+For these pulled pork nachos, I chose to use Hatfield's Texas Smokehouse Pork Roast BBQ because it's already marinated AND it's more lean.

-Secondly, Hatfield has MULTIPLE pre-marinated pork loins and roasts, so I never need to worry about doing my own marinating (which takes hours)!
-I just toss it in my slow cooker (or crock pot) straight out of the package.
+You can marinate your own pork but marinating meat can take hours.
+So I just toss this baby in my slow cooker straight out of the package.
 This way no one has to miss the pre-game fun!

 The only thing you will need to do while your pork is cooking is make your cheese sauce.
 Then, everything can be assembled last minute!